The softest dinner rolls you'll ever have.

 - If using active dry yeast, first measure 240ml or 1 cup of the warm water from the recipe in a wide mouth cup or bowl.
 Add in a teaspoon of sugar and sprinkle the yeast on top.
 Whisk together to combine and let it sit for 8-10 minutes until foamy and bubbly on top.
 Then, add to the dry ingredients, along with the remainder of the water and proceed with baking directions.
 For extended instructions, see Active Dry Yeast vs. Instant Dry Yeast blog post.

-- Although we recommend enjoying these baked rolls same day, they store well at room temperature for up to 2 days.
+- Although we recommend enjoying these freshly baked rolls same day, they store well at room temperature for up to 2 days.
 Place leftovers in an airtight container or resealable bag to prevent them from drying out.
-Do not use a paper bag or towel.
-When properly stored, these rolls are extremely soft, even the next day.
-You may also freeze leftovers and reheat in the oven before serving.

 - You can use any non-stick pan you have on hand, preferably 9"x13" size.
 This size fits all 12 dinner rolls perfectly snug.
 If you double my recipe, a half sheet pan works great.
 Glass is a very poor conductor of heat and I do not recommend it when making any type of bread.
 I love my non-stick baking pans from USA Pans.
 I use it for all my focaccia recipes too.
 Shop my exact 9"x13" Baking Pan here (Affiliate link)